frostinassiky/gtad/README.md

 ## Update
 30 Mar 2020: THUMOS14 feature is available!
 Gooogle Drive [Link](https://drive.google.com/drive/folders/10PGPMJ9JaTZ18uakPgl58nu7yuKo8M_k?usp=sharing).

+15 Apr 2020: THUMOS14 code is published!
+I update the post processing code so the experimental result is **slightly better** than the orignal paper!

 ## Overview
 Temporal action detection is a fundamental yet challenging task in video understanding.
 Video context is a critical cue to effectively detect actions, but current works mainly focus on temporal context, while neglecting semantic context as well as other important context properties.
 In this work, we propose a graph convolutional network (GCN) model to adaptively incorporate  multi-level semantic context into video features and cast temporal action detection as a sub-graph localization problem.
 Specifically, we formulate video snippets as graph nodes, snippet-snippet correlations as edges, and actions associated with context as target sub-graphs.
 With graph convolution as the basic operation, we design a GCN block called GCNeXt, which learns the features of each node by aggregating its context and dynamically updates the edges in the graph.
 To localize each sub-graph, we also design a SGAlign layer to embed each sub-graph into the Euclidean space.
 Extensive experiments show that G-TAD is capable of finding effective video context without extra supervision and achieves state-of-the-art performance on two detection benchmarks.
 On ActityNet-1.3, we obtain an average mAP of 34.09%; on THUMOS14, we obtain 40.16% in mAP@0.5, beating all the other one-stage methods.